-People change their career path for a whole host of reasons.
-It can be financial incentives, and for others, it's just time for something new.
-Whatever the reason for looking for a new career, it's never too late to learn a trade.
+People change their career paths for a whole host of reasons.
+It can be financial incentives, and it’s just time for something new for others.
+Whatever the reason for looking for a new career, it’s never too late to learn a trade.

-Andre was working in a factory for two years before he enquired with Options Skills about our course.
+Andre worked in a factory for two years before enquiring with Options Skills about our course.
 Wanting to learn a new skill and take on a new challenge, Andre had his eyes set on the electrical industry.

 After speaking to our advisors, Andre booked a centre visit for our Birmingham facilities.

 A centre visit is an excellent opportunity to look around where you’ll be training and offer you a chance to speak to our trainers and have any questions answered.

 Having completed his aptitude test, Andre booked his place on our NVQ Level 3 Electrical Training Course to begin in October 2020.

 Andre’s training began with centre-based learning for two months.
 As an electrical trainee, he completed various theoretical and practical training covering everything from health & safety to wiring installations during this time.